 Perfection is an aspiration.
 It is something to strive for, an ideal so high that its nigh on impossible to achieve.
 Perfectionists are those that seek flawless outcomes, sublime achievements and impeccable results.
 And the reality is that if you're seeking perfection in Investment, you'll never get there.

 The stock market is a complex system where an almost infinite number of variables can influence stock prices in any multitude of ways.
 Information is often ambiguous, participants are often irrational and those variables are in a state of flux.
 The future is unknown.
 In this environment you can’t possibly expect to know all the information that will impact a company or it's share price.
-Even the company CEO cannot know everything going on in a company.
-And even if she could, to profit from it, she would then need to be able to understand how that information will impact market participants.

 “Complex systems are full of interdependencies—hard to detect—and nonlinear responses.
 In such an environment, simple causal associations are misplaced; it is hard to see how things work by looking at single parts.
 Man-made complex systems tend to develop cascades and runaway chains of reactions that decrease, even eliminate, predictability and cause outsized events.”
 Nassim Nicholas Taleb